Qiskit/qiskit.org/new-content/learning-resources/princeton.md

   - level: beginner
     time: 4 years
 ---
-Princeton University offers great programs for undergraduate and graduate students looking to study and enter the field of quantum computing.
+Princeton University offers great programs for undergraduate and graduate students looking to study and enter the field of quantum computing supported by the Princeton Quantum Initiative.